isabella232/journeys.en/help/using/datasource/about-data-sources.md

 * The pre-configured Experience Platform data source that defines the connection to the Real-time Customer Profile Service.
 This is a built-in data source.
 See [](../datasource/adobe-experience-platform-data-source.md).
 * The external data sources that allow you to define a connection to external systems.
 These are the ones you can create.
 See [](../datasource/external-data-sources.md).

 For each data source, you define the information to retrieve using field groups.
+Field groups are sets of fields that can be retrieved from a data source.
 See [](../datasource/field-groups.md).

 For more information on how to configure an Experience Platform Data Source and an external data source and how to find and use data in a journey, watch this [tutorial video](https://docs.adobe.com/content/help/en/platform-learn/tutorials/journey-orchestration/configure-data-sources.html).